neurobagel/documentation/docs/infrastructure.md

     You can now proceed to the section [Uploading data to the graph](#uploading-data-to-the-graph).

+    ??? info "Non-automated options for interacting with the GraphDB backend"

+        1. Directly send HTTP requests to the HTTP REST endpoints of the GraphDB backend e.g. using `curl`.
+GraphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
+        2. Use the GraphDB web interface (called [the Workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)), which offers a more accessible way to manage the GraphDB instance.
+        Once your local GraphDB backend is running you can connect to the Workbench at [http://localhost:7200](http://localhost:7200).
+        The Workbench is well documented on the [GraphDB website](https://graphdb.ontotext.com/documentation/10.0/workbench-user-interface.html).

 === "Stardog"

     **Note: Stardog has been deprecated as a supported Neurobagel graph backend.**